Your privacy

 We will keep your personal information for as long as you continue to engage with us, unless you advise otherwise, in accordance with the Australian Privacy Principles and all other laws and regulations that govern us, including the Australian Charities and Not-for-profits Commission Act 2012 (Cth).

-Personal information that is no longer required for a lawful purpose, is not related to child sponsorship, engagement or field visits, and belongs to a supporter who has not engaged with us for more than seven years will be deleted or archived in accordance with the law.
+Personal information that is no longer required for a lawful purpose, is not related to field visits, and belongs to a supporter who has not engaged with us for more than seven years will be deleted in accordance with the law.

 We value the contributions our supporters make.
 If you have any questions, concerns or complaints about this Privacy Policy or our handling of your personal information, please:

-If you make a Complaint, a relevant staff member will provide confirmation of its receipt and provide updates on its progress until a decision is made.
+If you make a Complaint, a relevant staff member will confirm receipt and provide updates on its progress until a decision is made.
 We will communicate our decision to you as soon as is practicable.
 Our Data Privacy Manager will oversee the management of any Privacy-related Complaints.

 If you are not satisfied with our decision, we will be prepared to consider any additional information you may wish to provide and review our decision.